Nusa Lembongan: Local economy

 The economy is largely based on tourism and Nusa Lembongan is the only one of the three neighbouring islands to have any significant tourism-based infrastructure.
 Nusa Lembongan is particularly well known as a world-class surfing destination, with famous surf breaks including Shipwrecks, Lacerations & Playgrounds.
-The island is also known for its surrounding world-class Scuba Diving and snorkelling on the coral reefs.
-There is also subsistence agriculture and fishing on the island and used to be a seaweed farming micro-industry, until as recently as 2015, when due to tourism and pollution it became unviable.
+The island is also known for its surrounding world-class scuba diving and snorkeling on the coral reefs.
+There is also subsistence agriculture and fishing on the island, and a seaweed farming micro-industry until as recently as 2015 when due to tourism and pollution it became nonviable.
+Following the covid pandemic and subsequent lag in tourism, seaweed farming came back in Nusa Lemponbang in 2020.

-The island also contains several guesthouses and even a small gym.
+The island also contains several guesthouses and even a small gym at a resort.

-Conservation issues
+Conservation

 Marine conservation is considered extremely important to sustaining future levels of tourism on the island and in February 2009, a local NGO from Nusa Lembongan, facilitated by The Nature Conservancy Coral Triangle Center, opened a community centre on Nusa Lembongan.
 The waters around Nusa Lembongan and Nusa Penida have at least 247 species of coral and 562 species of reef fish.

-Other conservation initiatives include a release programme of critically endangered olive ridley turtles from Sunset Beach on the southwestern coast.
+Other conservation initiatives include a release programme of vulnerable olive ridley turtles from Sunset Beach on the southwestern coast.

+Connection to Nusa Ceningan

+It is connected to Nusa Ceningan Island through a narrow suspension bridge which collapsed in 2016 and was then rebuilt.